unibonn/htcondor-bonn/docs/_exercises/0_accessing_the_test_cluster.md

 {% highlight shell %}
 git clone https://github.com/olifre/gridka-school-2019-htcondor.git
 {% endhighlight %}
-The repository will then be availabe in the directory `gridka-school-2019-htcondor`.
+The repository will then be available in the directory `gridka-school-2019-htcondor`.

 {% include footer_exercises.html %}